HACKATHONNCAT17/hack-2-DeanBui/README.md

 ### Innovativeness:

-- How innovative is the idea and will it have a competitive advantage for Cisco
+- How innovative is the idea and will it have a competitive advantage for Cisco?

 ### Value Proposition: